-This example is based on a twin-bearing 70 kg ewe eating good silage, one week before lambing = 1.4% of 70 kg = 0.98 kg silage dry matter.
+This example based on a twin-bearing ewe eating good silage, one week before lambing = 1.4%

-Intake is higher with good-quality forage because it is easy to digest and moves through the rumen quickly, so ewes eat more of it.
-The amount eaten is likely to reduce in the final weeks of pregnancy as the uterus expands with the growing foetuses.
+Intake is higher with good quality forage because it is easy to digest and moves through the rumen quickly so ewes eat more of it.
+Amounts eaten are likely to reduce in the final three weeks of pregnancy as the uterus expands with the growing foetus.

-Ensure the amount of forage offered to ewes is adequate by weighing the forage and checking that ewes are not running out during the day.
-If intakes are higher or lower than predicted, the diet may need to be adjusted.
+Ensure the amount of forage offered to ewes is adequate by weighing the forage and checking that ewes are able to eat the amount given to them or that they are not running out during the day.
+If intakes are higher or lower than predicted, the diet may need to be adjusted for this increased intake.

-Examine your forage analysis to discover the ME and DM Table 7.
-An analysis of big bale silage
+Step 3: Examine the forage analysis to discover the ME and DM

+Table 7: An analysis of big bale silage